 I recently received a CSU Research, Scholarly and Creative Activities (RSCA) mini-grant to organize a proper SHFT website and combine many legacy projects into a more coherent narrative for my work.

-Currently, I have six students (five undergraduates and one graduate) working on a variety of projects, including:
+Currently, I have six undergraduate students working on a variety of projects, including:

 The Data Redundancy Elimination and Compression (DREC) tool.
 This software is an abstraction of the code used to generate the content profiles of our large production data set.
 The goal is to automatically analyze large, heterogeneous collections of records to find redundancies and undercompressed items.
 The impetus for this work was the discovery that around 1/3 of the ETC production data set was effectively redundant due to many copies of development environment files.
 Additionally, a lot of video files were uncompressed and shrinking them to more manageable sizes would significantly reduce the size of the data set overall